wladimir-computin/espBitBanger/README.md

 myPort.begin(38400, SWSERIAL_8N1, MYPORT_RX, MYPORT_TX, false);
-if (!myPort) { // If the object did not initialize, then its configuration is invalid Serial.println("Invalid SoftwareSerial pin configuration, check config"); while (1) { // Don't continue with invalid configuration
+if (!myPort) { // If the object did not initialize, then its configuration is invalid Serial.println("Invalid BitBanger pin configuration, check config"); while (1) { // Don't continue with invalid configuration
     delay (1000);
   }